Introduction to Space-Time Adaptive Processing

 plotResponse(angdopresp,w,'NormalizeDoppler',true); title('DPCA Weights Angle Doppler Response at 0 degrees Elevation')

-To suppress the clutter and jammer simultaneously, we need a more sophisticated algorithm.
+To suppress the clutter and jammer simultaneously, you need a more sophisticated algorithm.
 The optimum receiver weights, when the interference is Gaussian-distributed, are given by

 where k is a scalar factor, R is the space-time covariance matrix of the interference signal, and s is the desired space-time steering vector.
-The exact information of R is often unavailable, so we will use the sample matrix inversion (SMI) algorithm.
+The exact information of R is often unavailable, so this example uses the sample matrix inversion (SMI) algorithm.
 The algorithm estimates R from training-cell samples and then uses it in the aforementioned equation.

 Now, define an SMI beamformer and apply it to the signal.
 In addition to the information needed in DPCA, the SMI beamformer needs to know the number of guard cells and the number of training cells.
 The algorithm uses the samples in the training cells to estimate the interference.
-Thus, we should not use the cells that are close to the target cell for the estimates because they may contain some target information, i.e., we should define guard cells.
+Hence do not use the cells that are close to the target cell for the estimates because they can contain some target information, that is, you need to define guard cells.
 The number of guard cells must be an even number to be split equally in front of and behind the target cell.
 The number of training cells also must be an even number and split equally in front of and behind the target.
 Normally, the larger the number of training cells, the better the interference estimate.

 tgtAngle = [tgtAzAngle; tgtElAngle]; stapsmi = phased.STAPSMIBeamformer('SensorArray', ula, 'PRF', prf, ...
 'PropagationSpeed', c, 'OperatingFrequency', fc, ...
 'Direction', tgtAngle, 'Doppler', tgtDp, ...
 'WeightsOutputPort', true,...
 'NumGuardCells', 4, 'NumTrainingCells', 100)